 Dan and I played the Lost Cities game online but you can also buy the physical version.
 The box is kinda big but you can leave the board at home and play without it.
-With only a set of cards required, this two player game is easy to travel with.
+With only a set of cards required, this 2 person game is easy to travel with.

 Just be aware that there is also Lost Cities: The Board Game which much bigger (and completely different) so make sure you’re buying the card game version.

 This is billed as a three player game but it can be played by two with minor adaptations so I’m adding it to the list.